rhkrohan/NeuraHealth/README.md

   - **Validation Loss:** 0.2556

 By automating brain tumor detection, this model significantly reduces diagnosis time, supports radiologists with quick decision-making, and improves patient outcomes through earlier treatment interventions.

-### Diabetes Analysis Prediction;

-The Diabetes Analysis Prediction model predicts the likelihood of diabetes using several regression models based on a Kaggle dataset with 521 observations and 16 symptoms.
-After preprocessing (categorical encoding using `OrdinalEncoder`) and splitting the data (80:20), five models were trained: Multiple Linear Regression, Polynomial Regression (degree 2), Support Vector Regression (SVR), Decision Tree Regression, and Random Forest Regression.
-The models were evaluated based on R² score and a custom accuracy function to identify the most effective technique for prediction.

-- **Dataset:** 521 observations, 16 categorical symptom features
-- **Preprocessing:** Encoding "Yes"/"No" to 1/0, train-test split (80:20)
-- **Models Used:**
-  - Multiple Linear Regression
-  - Polynomial Regression
-  - Support Vector Regression (SVR)
-  - Decision Tree Regression
-  - Random Forest Regression
-- **Evaluation Metrics:** R² score, prediction accuracy (%)
-- **Key Findings:**
-  - SVR achieved the highest R² score (0.9461) and 100% accuracy
-  - Decision Tree Regression also performed strongly (R² = 0.878, 97.11% accuracy)
-  - Polynomial and Multiple Linear Regression models showed lower performance
-- **Conclusion:** SVR is the most effective model for this dataset, capturing complex relationships in the features, while Decision Tree Regression offers a strong interpretable alternative.